syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ### Disable details row info column

-On enabling details template, details row info column will be added in tree grid.
+On enabling details template, details row info column will be added in TreeGrid.
 It is used for show or hide the detail row of respective row.

 You can disable that column while enabling details template using `ShowDetailsRowInfoColumn` property.
 If you disable details row info column, then the details row will render next to the respective row.

-The following code example shows how to hide detail info column in tree grid.
+The following code example shows how to hide detail info column in TreeGrid.

 {% highlight CSHTML %}